Buddy punching. Illegible ink. Spreadsheets. Calculators. Aspirin.

 These are just a few of the joys of old school time and attendance tracking (if you’re even doing that much).

-It’s tough to make a change in how you track employee time and attendance, but trust me time and attendance software do a better job of tracking with more flexibility, and significantly fewer headaches.
+It’s tough to make a change in how you track employee time and attendance, but trust us, time and attendance software does a better job of tracking with more flexibility and significantly fewer headaches.

 Here are some of the things you need to know about time and attendance software:

 - The software is usually hosted in the cloud, making it accessible to different employees and managers based on permissions.
 Being in the cloud also makes it more feasible for smaller businesses who don’t have the time or money to maintain software on their own systems.

 - The software can generate automatic reports based on all of the incoming data that you and employees provide it.
 It isn’t “dead” data, locked in folders, binders, or old computer systems.